Shopify/app-bridge-tutorial/docs/setup.md

 	Copy the API key and secret.

-10. In the `app-bridge-tutorial` folder, copy the `env` file to `.env`, and paste the API key and secret into the `.env` file.
+9. In the `app-bridge-tutorial` folder, copy the `env` file to `.env`, and paste the API key and secret into the `.env` file.

-11. Stop the app server by pressing `ctrl` + `c`.
-Start it again:
+10. Run the app:

     ```
     npm run dev
     ```

-12. If you don’t already have a development store, [create one now](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store).
+11. If you don’t already have a development store, [create one now](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store).

-13. To install your app on your development store, add the HTTPS version of your ngrok forwarding URL and your development store’s URL to the following placeholder and load it in a browser:
+12. To install your app on your development store, add the HTTPS version of your ngrok forwarding URL and your development store’s URL to the following placeholder and load it in a browser:

     `https://YOURNGROKADDRESS.io/auth?shop=YOURSHOPIFYSTORE.myshopify.com`, ie: `https://12345.ngrok.io/auth?shop=best-dev-store.myshopify.com`.